kottans/mock-repo/README.md

 My name is Natali.
 I'm glad to join the community!

+## Hi, mya name is Yaroslava!
+I am happy to be a part of cottans community!

 ## Hello, everybody!
 I'm Oleh.
 Forward to new knowledge!!!
 Good luck with your learning!!!